TheMarex/delightful/README.txt

    awesome-3.4.3-delightful-sample-configuration.diff in the Delightful distribution.
 The patch is against the stock Awesome 3.4.3 rc.lua.

+                                  Contributing

+   If you would like to contribute patches or new widgets, you can contact the author.
+See contact information below.

+   PS.
+A Git tree to pull from would be a joy.

                             Copyright and licensing

    Copyright: © 2010 Tuomas Jormola [31]tj@solitudo.net